Snake Bites Piercing: Guide & Images

 For some people, the worst part isn’t the five seconds of stinging pain you’ll feel when the needle pulls through your skin.
 That part isn’t actually too bad because it’s quickly over with.

 For many people, the clamps are the worst part.
 Clamps are used to hold your lip in place and pull it out enough so the piercer can see what he’s doing.
-When your lip is clamped, you’ll feel a pressure and some discomfort.
+When your lip is clamped, you’ll feel some slight pressure and discomfort.

 The procedure itself isn’t as bad, according to some people, as the aftermath.
 You can be pretty sore and numb feeling for the first several days after you get your snake bites piercing.